Updated June 27, 2023

-Random error is nothing but when fluctuations in measurement that are mostly observer by making multiple trials of a given measurement.
-As the name suggests this error occurs completely random.
-They are unpredictable and can’t be replicated by repeating the experiment again.
-So every time it gives different results.
-Random error varies from observation to another.
-In random error, the fluctuation can be both negative as well as positive.
+Random error is nothing but when fluctuations in measurement mostly observe by making multiple trials of a given measurement.
+As the name suggests, this error occurs completely randomly.
+They are unpredictable and can’t be replicated by repeating the experiment.
+So every time, it gives different results.
+The random error varies from one observation to another.
+In random error, the fluctuation can be both negative and positive.
 It’s not always possible to identify a source of random error.
-Random error is due to a factor which cannot or will not be controlled.
-A random error affects the reliability of results.
-Some of the possible sources or causes of random errors are as listed below.
+Random error is due to a factor that cannot or will not be controlled.
+A random error affects the reliability of results—some of the possible sources or causes of random errors are listed below.

-- Observational: Error in the judgment of observer.
+- Observational: Error in the judgment of the observer.

-- Small disturbances: Small disturbances may introduce error in the measurement like
+- Small disturbances: Small disturbances may introduce errors in the measurement like

-- Fluctuating Conditions: Some time variation temperature or in the environment may lead to error in the measurement.
+- Fluctuating Conditions: Sometimes, variations in temperature or the environment may lead to errors in the measurement.

-- Quality: Some time if the quality of the object whose measurement is to be made is not defined properly its lead to an error.
+- Quality: Sometimes, if the quality of the object whose measurement is to be made is not defined, it leads to an error.

-An error can be reduced by taking the number of reading and then finding the average or mean of the reading taken.
+An error reduces by taking the number of readings and then finding the average or mean of the reading.

 A Systematic error is where the same error is present in all readings.
 Systematic error is predictable and generally constant or proportional to the true value.
-So systematic error is repeated each time and its produce consistency errors.
-If we repeat the experiment we will get the same error each time.
+So systematic error is repeated each time, and it produces consistency errors.
+If we repeat the experiment, we will get the same error each time.
 Systematic errors arise because of incorrect calibration of the instrument.
 A systematic error affects the accuracy of the result.
-A systematic error also called as Zero error a positive or negative error.
-Some of the possible sources or causes of systematic error are as listed below.
+A systematic error, also called a Zero error a positive or negative error.
+Some of the possible sources or causes of systematic error are listed below.

-- Instrumental error: Equipment used to measure object may not be completely accurate.
+- Instrumental error: Equipment used to measure objects may not be completely accurate.

-- Observational Error: Error in recording data also called as human errors.
-Once Systematic error caused is identified it may be reduced to some extent.
-Systematic error can be minimized by routinely calibrating equipment, using controls and comparing values against standard value.
+- Observational Error: Error in recording data, also called human errors.
+Once a Systematic error caused is identified, it may be reduced to some extent.
+Systematic error can be minimized by routinely calibrating equipment, using controls, and comparing values against standard values.

 Below is the top 8 difference between Random Error vs Systematic Error